mvromanenkov/CDR-parser/README.md

 ------------
 collector:
 MS machine
-python 2.7 on it
-modules socket and pymssql
+python 3 (tested on 3.6.5) on it modules socket and pymssql

 database:
-any MS SQL database server
+any MS SQL database server with the right to write data